tonywong-com/data-matcher/README.md

 # Vertical Scalability

-Vertical scalability can be achieved, bounded by memory limitation.
+Vertical scalability can be achieved through linear time complexity, bounded by memory limitation.

 * The loading of CSV data is memory efficient because it scans the input data line-by-line and doesn't load the input data set into memory.
 * However, this algorithm relies on the lookup hash-table being stored in memory.
 We can only scale up this solution until all available memory is used up.